BOAT ACCIDENT LAWYERS BOISE

-Because boating is a fun recreational activity, it can be easy to lose sight of the dangers on the waters.
+Because boating is a fun recreational activity, it can be easy to lose sight of the dangers on the water.
 Even if you’re a safe boater, you can’t control the people around you on the water.
 What you can control is what happens after a boating accident.
 The law says that if you’re injured because of someone else’s negligent or reckless boating, you have the right to have them compensate you for your damages.

-Litster Frost Injury Lawyers represents boaters who were injured by the negligence of other boaters.
+Litster Frost Injury Lawyers represent boaters who were injured by the negligence of other boaters.
 As one of the largest personal injury firms in Idaho, we have the resources and the experience needed to pursue your case to the fullest extent of the law.
 Whether you’re ready to file a lawsuit today or just want to find out what your options are, give us a call to schedule a free consultation.

 Idaho has no law requiring mandatory boat insurance.
 That means that there’s a good chance that the people you see cruising down the Boise River or around other popular spots, like Lucky Peak Reservoir or Lake Lowell, have no insurance on their boat.